gyuyuu/3040-A2-resume/index.md

 ## **Education**
  **University of Manitoba, Winnipeg, MB (2018 - 2023)**
- * Bachelor of Science, Major in Computer Science, Minor in Statistic
+ * Bachelor of Science, Major in Computer Science, Minor in Statistics
  * Expected Graduation Date: May 2023

 ## **Projects**
  **My closet (Winter 2022)**
- * Using android studio, developed and tested an application that provides personal virtual closet service.
+ * Using an android studio, developed and tested an application that provides personal virtual closet service.
 It was a team project from COMP-3350-Software Engineering 1.

  **Coffee data analysis (Fall 2021)**
  * Set an analysis question and do visualization and data analyzing using R programming.
 It was a team project from DATA-2010-Tools and Techniques for Data Science.